William Boyd McCleary

-In September 2010 he was appointed by Queen Elizabeth II on the advice of the British government, to represent the Queen as Governor of the British Virgin Islands, and to act as the de facto head of state in the Territory.
-Prior to his appointment as governor, McCleary served as High Commissioner to Malaysia from 2006 to 2010.
+In September 2010 he was appointed Governor of the British Virgin Islands, to act as the de facto head of state in the Territory.
+Prior to his appointment as governor McCleary served as High Commissioner to Malaysia from 2006 to 2010.
+In 2008 he was presented by Malaysian activists with a memorandum condemning the Batang Kali massacre in which the Scots Guards executed 24 unarmed civilians.